-Finally, we assume agents' types are discrete for simplicity.
-The current results would apply if agents' types are continuous and if n classes of marriages are generated by a sufficiently large α under perfect self-knowledge.
-However, if types are continuous, generally, the number of women's classes is larger than that of men's classes, which makes the analysis more complex.
+Second, for simplicity, we assume that agents' types are discrete.
+The current results would still apply if agents' types were continuous and if n classes of marriages were generated by a sufficiently large α under perfect self-knowledge.
+However, if types were continuous, generally, the number of women's classes would be larger than that of men's classes, which would make the analysis more complex.
 Hence, imperfect self-knowledge may generate further changes.